Jbachtiger/ci-pp5-gamer-verse/README.md

 - The website was tested on the following browsers: Google Chrome, Firefox, Microsoft Edge and Safari
 - For each browser, functionality was tested including links and the responsive design
+- It is worth noting that in order to be able to test the full sign in functionality on Safari or Firefox, the "Prevent Cross-Site Tracking" needed to be turned off in the browser settings.
+This is because if this isn't done, the cookies are not saved and access tokens are not refreshed.
+This means a user can be created however, the sign in functionality doesn't work.

 __Devices Tested__